 Age restrictions: Most community colleges require students to complete 10th grade before they are allowed to enroll, but some are also open to students who have completed 9th grade.
 You will need to check the requirements of the community college for all concurrent enrollment age requirements.

-- Concurrent Enrollment Instructions for De Anza College
+- Dual Enrollment Instructions for De Anza College

-- Concurrent Enrollment Information for local Community Colleges
+- Dual Enrollment Information for local Community Colleges

 - It is not mandatory or expected that high school students take a college class to be admitted to college;

 - All grades will be part of a student’s permanent college record that will follow them in the future;